Every Island is a Mountain

 Installation view of Every Island is a Mountain (2024).

-Outdoor Exhibition: Realm of Symbiosis, Coexistence, Amity, and Welcome
+Outdoor Exhibition: Space of Symbiosis and Welcome

 Installation view of Every Island is a Mountain (2024).

-Korean artists endeavor to connect disparate realms—uniting the past with the present, the celestial with the terrestrial, humanity with nature, and islands with mountains—reflecting the Korean Pavilion's aspiration for a future marked by hospitality and openness.
-In homage to the Pavilion's ethos of architectural accessibility, OUR LABOUR's Transparent Pavilion (2024) stands as a welcoming sanctuary for all.
+Korean artists endeavor to connect disparate realms—uniting the past with the present, the celestial with the terrestrial, humanity with nature, and islands with mountains—reflecting the Korean Pavilion’s aspiration for a future marked by hospitality and openness.
+In homage to the Pavilion’s ethos of architectural accessibility, OUR LABOUR’s Transparent Pavilion (2024) stands as a welcoming sanctuary for all.
 This area champions dialogue, exchange, friendship, and hospitality, fostering collective moments that pave the way to the future.
-Spanning the Archive Exhibition that encapsulates three decades of the Pavilion's legacy, a showcase of past contributors’ works and the outdoor exhibition, Every Island is a Mountain crafts new archipelagic landscapes, invoking the essence of islands and mountains.
-By interweaving the outdoor exhibition and the public programs, the exhibition fosters an environment ripe for unity and dialogue, envisaging a future replete with community interactions and connections.
+Spanning the Archive Exhibition that encapsulates three decades of the Pavilion’s legacy, a showcase of past contributors’ marquee works, and the outdoor exhibition, Every Island is a Mountain crafts new archipelagic landscapes, invoking the essence of islands and mountains.
+By interweaving the Outdoor Exhibition and the public programs, the exhibition fosters an environment ripe for unity and dialogue, envisaging a future replete with community interactions and connections.

 OUR LABOUR, Transparent Pavilion, 2024, Stainless Steel